jorellano/kagglebot/README.md

 11. **resources:** Found anything useful on the internet that can be helpful for the community?
 Feel free to share these things here.

 # Guidelines
 Guidelines are important for a good community.
 As the community grows, the need to define rules grows as well.
 We have come up with certain guidelines that all members of the KaggleNoobs slack should adhere to.
+   * Do not use **@here** and **@channel.**
+   * Do not change the `purpose` of the channel.
+Whatever the admins have put there, it is fine and has been discussed upon.
+   * Do not use **offensive** language and refrain from sharing any visuals that aren't appropriate from the community perspective
+   * Do not spam by posting the same query in multiple channels or posting a query in an irrelevant channel.
+   * Read the FAQs first if you are new to the slack.

 # FAQs